iabdulzahid/Golang_Task_Manager/README.md

 ## Contributing

-We welcome contributions to **Golang_Task_Manager**!
+We welcome contributions to **Go_Task_Manager**!
 If you find any bugs or want to add features, feel free to submit a pull request.
 When contributing, please ensure you:
 - Follow the existing code style.
 - Write tests for any new features.
 - Update the documentation if necessary.